Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 : level 10 professions are mutually exclusive with one another.
 Additionally, level 10 professions require the corresponding level 5 profession to be taken.
   Enabling this setting disables the automatic toggling of required professions or untoggling of exclusive professions.

-Joja Membership
-: if enabled, this lowers most seed prices at JojaMart to match Pierre's.

-Bear's Knowledge
-: increases the sell price of Blackberries by a factor of 3.
-You can check your in-game wallet to see if you have this unlocked.

-Apply Tiller to Foraged Grapes and Blackberries
-: the Tiller profession applies to Grapes grown from Grape Starter and Blackberries harvested from bushes, but it does not apply to Grapes and Blackberries harvested from Wild Seeds.
-  However, combining a stack of foraged Grapes or Blackberries with another item stack of its tiller-benefitting counterpart causes all items in the new stack to benefit from the Tiller profession.
-  Enabling this setting mimics this behaviour and will apply the Tiller profession to Grapes and Blackberries harvested from Wild Seeds.

-Profit Margin
-: this corresponds to the profit margin setting found under advanced game options when creating a new Stardew Valley game.

 Seed Strategy
 : the "buy first" strategy mandates that the first seed for a crop must be bought.
   Subsequent plantings of the same crop may continue to buy seeds or use alternative seed sources like the Seed Maker (if it is available/unlocked).